Can Watermarking Large Language Models Prevent Copyrighted Text Generation and Hide Training Data?: Impact of Watermarking on Pretraining Data Detection

-In addition to the $4$ detection methods, we also consider Smaller Ref attack, which we include in Table~\ref{mia-smaller-ref} of Appendix~\ref{appendix-mia}.
+In addition to the $4$ detection methods, we also consider Smaller Ref attack, which we include in Table~13 of the appendix.
 We consider different variations, including an unwatermarked reference model and a watermarked one with a similar strength but a different seed or with both strength and seed changed in comparison to the watermarked target model.
 The baseline is an unwatermarked model with an unwatermarked reference model.
-We observe the AUC drops in all scenarios (up to $16.4\%$), which is consistent with our previous findings.

-We also experiment with several percentages of green tokens for a fixed watermark strength of $\delta = 10$.
-We show the results in Table~\ref{appendix-mia-vary-ratio} of Appendix~\ref{appendix-mia}.
+We observe the AUC drops in all scenarios (up to $16.4\%$), which is consistent with our previous findings. \\ \\ We also experiment with several percentages of green tokens for a fixed watermark strength of $\delta = 10$.
+We show the results in Table~14 of the appendix.
 We observe that for all models, in at least $80\%$ of the cases all of the attacks' AUCs are negatively affected (positive drop value), suggesting that, in general, \textbf{finding a watermarking scheme that reduces the success rates of the current MIAs is not a difficult task}.
-Note that the experiments are run on WikiMIA for UMD scheme and the results are averaged over $5$ watermark seeds.

-\topic{Takeaways} Watermarking can significantly reduce the success of membership inference attacks (MIAs), with AUC drops up to $16.4\%$.
+Note that the experiments are run on WikiMIA for UMD scheme and the results are averaged over $5$ watermark seeds. \\ \\ \topic{Takeaways} Watermarking can significantly reduce the success of membership inference attacks (MIAs), with AUC drops up to $16.4\%$.
 By varying the percentage of green tokens as well as the watermark's strength, we observe that watermarking schemes can be easily tuned to negatively impact the detection success rates of MIAs.
 Finally, we conduct experiments on the BookMIA dataset and observe results consistent with our previous findings.
 These results are included in Table~\ref{mia-bookmia}.